darwinia-network/darwinia-common/docs/Relayer Fee Market.md

 6. Distribution of system revenue
     1. In future, the protocol need to capture some income from the fees, so we might need to set a ratio **_R_** (similar to tax) from the fees. **_(P3 + S(t)) * (1-R)_** will go to relayer, others will go to treasury for now.
 (To be determined: Who pays for it?
 How much?
     2. Payment to the relayer can be broken down further (header relay, message relay, message delivery proof) *To be implemented in the future*
-7. Reard Strategy:
+7. Reward Strategy,
-    1. **_0 ~ T1, P1,_**  Suppose ***S*** is the source_account of the one who completes the message delivery on the target chain and the source_account is not P1, then P1 can claim the gain with the proof of delivery. pay relayer's ask price，If the source_account is P1, only they can claim the gain.
-    2. **_T1 ~ T2, P2,_**  Suppose ***S*** is the source_account of the one who completes the message delivery on the target chain and the source_account is not P2, then P1 can claim the gain with the proof of delivery. pay relayer's ask price，If the source_account is P2, only they can claim the gain.
-    3. **_T2 ~ T3, P3,_** Suppose ***S*** is the source_account of the one who completes the message delivery on the target chain and the source_account is not P3, then P1 can claim the gain with the proof of delivery. pay relayer's ask price，If the source_account is P3, only they can claim the gain.
-    4. **_T3~_**, Only relayer delivers and anyone can reply (The gain is distributed between the relayer and the replier)
+   In any time, the message relayer and confirm relayer can be anyone, do not have be the assigned relayer.
+But in priority time slots, assigned relayer will be rewarded with much more regardless wo relay the message and do the confirmation.
+    1. **_0 ~ T1, assigned relayer: R1,_** R1 can claim 60% from the reward P1, and message relayer can claim 80% * (1 - 60%) from P1， confirm relayer can claim 20% * (1 - 60%) from P1, (P3 - P1) will go to treasury.
+    2. **_T1 ~ T2, assigned relayer: R2,_**  R2 can claim 60% from the reward P1, and message relayer can claim 80% * (1 - 60%) from P1， confirm relayer can claim 20% * (1 - 60%) from P1, (P3 - P1) will go to treasury.
+    3. **_T2 ~ T3, assigned relayer: R3,_** R3 can claim 60% from the reward P1, and message relayer can claim 80% * (1 - 60%) from P1， confirm relayer can claim 20% * (1 - 60%) from P1, (P3 - P1) will go to treasury.
+    4. **_T3~_**, The reward will be S(t) where S(t) > P3, the part S(t) - P3 comes from funds slashed from R1, R2, R3's collateral.
+Message relayer can claim 80% from S(t)， confirm relayer can claim 20% from S(t).

+   Note: The ratio parameters in the strategy can be defined in runtime, and there might be update to them for refinement after more benchmark and statistics.

 8. Example: